Project Manager James Loren

 James: I’d like to take the family down to Sayulita in Mexico for a surf vacation once the kids are old enough and have learned how to surf.
 I hear it’s a nice little fishing village with great food and fun waves.
 The warm water would be a bonus!

 Allegra: In your bio it says you were an “ultra runner.”

 James: Haha!
 Did I really say I was an ultra runner?
-I’ve ran 50k and 50 mile races, but it’s been a couple years so I hesitate calling myself an “ultra runner”.
+I’ve run 50k and 50-mile races, but it’s been a couple of years so I hesitate to call myself an “ultra runner”.

 Allegra: What is ultra running?